mohit-kumar-3Q/TTF-Front-Month-Gas-Price-Forecasting/README.md

 - Project focuses on **monthly prices**, not day-ahead or intraday spot forecasting.
 - Temperature data used as a **proxy for demand** in key EU countries.
 - Dataset constructed from multiple public sources; merged with consistent monthly frequency.
+No internal data was used for this project.
 - All price data assumed in USD/MMBtu.

 ---